 Any ticketing income will be received and processed by Hull 2017 before being passed to the relevant Partner.
 For the avoidance of doubt, tickets to the BBC-produced events will be made available free of charge.

+Each Partner will provide each other Partner with such number of tickets to each event forming part of the Project for which they are responsible as is equal to 2% of the total number of tickets for such event.

 Creative Learning and Community Engagement

-Each Partner shall be responsible for any creative learning and community engagement activity relating to any element of the Project which it is responsible (which in the BBC’s case shall include a contribution to its elements of the Project from BBC Learning).
+Each Partner shall be responsible for any creative learning and community engagement activity relating to any element of the Project which it is responsible for (which in the BBC’s case shall include a contribution to its elements of the Project from BBC Learning).
+Each Party shall each provide the other Parties with copies of all learning and engagement materials relating to the Project for use as part of City of Culture.

 Volunteers